reflectoring/reflectoring.github.io/content/blog/2022/2022-10-17-aop-with-spring.md

 This behavior can be executed Before, After, or Around the JoinPoint according to the Advice type as we will see later.

 ### Pointcut
-A Pointcut is an expression that defines at what JoinPoints, a given Advice should be applied.
+A Pointcut is an expression that defines at what JoinPoints a given Advice should be applied.

 ### Aspect
 Aspect is a class in which we define Pointcuts and Advices.